 The platform enforces privacy mode by default for enterprise users.

 Note that Cursor doesn’t offer self-hosting.
-You can’t run it entirely within your own VPC.
+You can’t run it entirely within your own network.

 Analytics dashboards to track usage